Hydrocephalus & Infant Brain Damage

 Hypoxia and brain trauma can lead to bleeding inside brain ventricles, which can cause ventricular swelling due to excessive cerebrospinal fluid (CSF).
 This damages white matter in the brain and impairs the growth of the cerebral cortex, significantly impacting memory, attention, perception, thought, language, and consciousness.
 Hydrocephalus occurs as a secondary result of other brain injuries.
 This brain damage occurs in a feedback loop to cause more damage.
 This is usually treated using a shunt system to relieve pressure on the brain from CSF.

 Babies are often admitted to the NICU when they show signs of brain injury.
 Permanent damage to a baby’s brain can occur when a baby experiences a lack of oxygen (hypoxia), head trauma, or other complications around the time of birth.
-Brain trauma in turn can lead to bleeding inside brain ventricles (intraventricular hemorrhage), which can cause ventricular swelling due to an excess of cerebrospinal fluid (CSF).
+Brain trauma, in turn, can lead to bleeding inside the brain ventricles (intraventricular hemorrhage), which can cause ventricular swelling due to an excess of cerebrospinal fluid (CSF).
 This type of newborn injury is called hydrocephalus.

 Ventricular Injury in Hydrocephalus